-General Data Protection Regulation (GDPR) has extraterritorial effect, and applies to companies that reside outside of Europe, but provide goods and services to residents within the Union, or monitor behaviors that take place within the Union.
-This means that even if your company is not established within European Union (EU) or the European Economic Area (EEA), you should assess whether your clientele include residents within the EU or EEA.
+General Data Protection Regulation (GDPR) has extraterritorial effect, and applies to companies that reside outside of Europe, but provide goods and services to residents within the European Union (EU), or monitor behaviors that take place within the Union.
+This means that even if your company is not established within the EU or the European Economic Area (EEA), you should assess whether your clientele include residents within the EU or EEA.
 If so, you are required to comply with GDPR when you process their personal data.

-Note that the definition of personal data is very broad in the Union, and include data that are not commonly perceived as personal data.
+Note that the definition of personal data is very broad in the EU, and includes data that are not commonly perceived as personal data.
 Such examples include pseudonomised data and IP addresses (static and dynamic).

 2. What does my company need to do to be GDPR compliant?